Suhas2002G/Society-360/README.md

 # Society 360 - Society Management System

 ## Project Title
-"Hello everyone, Society 360, which is a Society Management System designed to make residential community management efficient, streamlined, and hassle-free for both owners and administrators."
+"Hello everyone, Society 360 is a Society Management System designed to make residential community management efficient, streamlined, and hassle-free for both owners and administrators."

 ## Objectives
 The main objectives of the Society 360 project are: